 Are there any flaws or drawbacks to MasterWriter?
 No program is ideal for everyone.
 Although this software has a wide range of features that can help writers of all kinds, there are a few limitations that some people might find disappointing.

 The above aren’t really flaws, as the program doesn’t claim to do this.
 However, MasterWriter does bill itself as “The most powerful suite of writing tools ever assembled in one program.”
-You might conclude from this that it does everything writers could possibly need, which isn’t completely true.
-If you want these capabilities, you have plenty of choices (e.g. ProWritingAid, which has a good free version, for grammar, Scrivener and many others for storyboarding).
+You might conclude from this that it does everything writers could need, which isn’t completely true.
+If you want these capabilities, you have plenty of choices (e.g., ProWritingAid, a good free version for grammar, Scrivener, and many others for storyboarding).

 What MasterWriter IS extremely good for is helping anyone find words and phrases.
 In fact, there probably isn’t another single source where you can find anything that does this as well.
 For about $5 a month, if you use our MasterWriter discount below, it’s a good investment for anyone who wants to improve their writing and cut down on brainstorming and research time.